balena-io-experimental/edge-node-manager/README.md

  - Turn on your nRF51822 dependent device within range of the RPi3 gateway device and watch it appear on the Resin dashboard!

 ## API
-The edge-node-manager provides an API that allows the user to set the target state of the main process.
+The edge-node-manager provides an API that allows the user to set the target status of the main process.
 This can be useful for a couple of reasons:
  - Ensure the edge-node-manager process is not running during an update of the user container.
  - Free up the on-board radios to allow user code to interact directly with the dependent devices e.g. to collect sensor data.